Marvel Nemesis: Rise of the Imperfects: Imperfects characters

-Rise of the Imperfects was the first game from a Marvel-Electronic Arts partnership from 2004 to 2006.
-From July 2005 to December 2006, Marvel Comics published a six-issue comic book limited series.
-Written by Greg Pak and drawn by Renato Arlem, it was a tie-in and prequel to the game.
+Canceled sequel

-Points in the video game story and the comic books directly contradict each other.
-The two still share the same characters and introduce the EA characters with, minor details aside, the same background stories and powers.
-Though the story implies the EA characters are part of the regular Marvel continuity, they have yet to appear elsewhere in the Marvel Multiverse due to the game's poor reception and EA's ownership of the characters.
+A sequel, Marvel Chaos, was announced in 2007 and being developed by EA Chicago, but it was shelved after EA's partnership with Marvel ended the following year.

 Reception

 The consoles and PSP versions received "mixed or average" reviews according to the review aggregation website Metacritic, while the Nintendo DS version received "generally unfavorable reviews".

 The game was criticized for its poor story mode and limited multiplayer.
 Many complaints about the game revolved around the fact that AI opponents would chain-abuse projectile special moves, dealing significant damage to a player character, with the AI character immediately triggering the fatality upon dropping the player to low health.
+The original characters were both criticized and praised.